Hattie Lloyd 12/06/22

 Before moving on, pop your head into the changing rooms of the Sister Jane boutique on the first floor – they’re basically a free, unticketed version of the sell-out Yayoi Kusama infinity mirror rooms at Tate Modern.

-Next, retrace your steps and head left up Portobello Road for the final stop of the evening…
+Next, retrace your steps along Golborne Road and head to your final stop of the evening…

 ➊ Portobello Schoolyard | Vicente Cañada Blanch School, 317-318 Portobello Road, London W10 5SZ | Saturdays 10am-4pm